godotengine/godot-docs/classes/class_projectsettings.rst

   .. _class_ProjectSettings_network/ssl/certificates:

-- :ref:`String<class_string>` **network/ssl/certificates** - If your game or application uses HTTPS, a certificates file is needed.
+- :ref:`String<class_String>` **network/ssl/certificates** - If your game or application uses HTTPS, a certificates file is needed.
 It must be set here.

   .. _class_ProjectSettings_node/name_casing: